 We arm you with the facts to be able to know and advocate for the truth with your friends and family.

-Um, you know, all the Democrats feigning their outrage, the mob feigning their outrage.
+You know, all the Democrats feigning their outrage, the mob feigning their outrage.

 Where was it?

-Do you recall it in 2000 or 2004 or 2016?
+In 2000 or 2004 or 2016?

-Then Senator Barbara Boxer objected to President George W. Bush's electoral win.
+And the 2004 case, then Senator Barbara Boxer objected to President George W. Bush's electoral win.

-I love to remind the New York Toilet Paper Times of their past errors.
+Even the New York Times reporting in January of 2001, I love to remind the New York Toilet Paper Times of their past errors.

-Senator Boxer, Democratic Ohio uh Representative Stephanie Tubbs objected to Bush's 2004 votes in Ohio.
+Senator Boxer, Democratic Ohio Representative Stephanie Tubbs, objected to Bush's 2004 votes in Ohio and on and on and on.

-At the time, PBS reported in 2017, House Democrats objected to the votes from at least 10 states, raising issues of voter suppression.
+At the time, PBS reported in 2017, House Democrats objected to the votes from at least 10 states, raising issues of voter suppression, American intelligence showing that Russia tried to sway the election in favor of Trump.

-Go back to what I'm saying here is that there's not a single issue that matters that you know the eyewitnesses didn't matter, the whistleblowers.
+Go back to what I'm saying here is that there's not a single issue that matters that, you know, the eyewitnesses didn't matter, the whistleblowers.

 You know, the Wisconsin case is fascinating to me, 4-3 decision.